The Volatile Inventory of 3I/ATLAS as seen with JWST/MIRI: Spectral Modeling

 \section{Spectral Modeling}

-The PSG \citep{psg} was used to retrieve the production rates and rotational temperatures of the volatile molecular species in 3I's coma.
-The online retrieval tool includes a Monte Carlo sampler to calculate the posterior distributions and corresponding $1\sigma$ uncertainties for all parameters, which are scaled to ensure a reduced $\chi^2$ value of unity for the best-fit model.
+The PSG \citep{psg} was used to retrieve the abundances (parametrized as either nuclear production rate or local column density) and rotational temperatures of the volatile molecular species in 3I's coma.
+The retrieval tool includes a Monte Carlo sampler to calculate the posterior distributions and corresponding $1\sigma$ uncertainties for all parameters, which are scaled to ensure a reduced $\chi^2$ value of unity for the best-fit model.
 To generate the synthetic spectra, the PSG implements the Cometary Emission Model \citep{villanueva2022}, which accounts for the expansion and evolution of gas molecules through the coma, relevant photodissociation lifetimes, and fluorescence pumping rates within a fully non-local thermal equilibrium (non-LTE) framework.
 The line lists for all modeled species were drawn from the GSFC Fluorescence Database \citep[e.g.,][]{villanueva2011}.
 The coma expansion velocity at each epoch was set according to the scaling law of \citet{Ootsubo2012}: $v = 0.8 / \sqrt{r_h}$~km~\persec.
+The fluorescence modeling tool flagged instances where the optical depth within the modeled region exceeds $\tau=0.1$, and those pixels were excluded from further analysis.

 The viewing geometry (heliocentric distance, observer distance, phase angle) at the midpoint of each observation was queried from JPL Horizons.
 By default, the wavelength solution contained within the JWST/MIRI data cubes is adjusted to match the target's stationary frame, and so the radial velocity relative to the observer was set to zero.
 Imperfections in the wavelength calibration were addressed by allowing for small shifts to the wavelength grid in order to align the model spectra with the observed emission lines.
 The required shifts were less than 1--2~nm in all cases---comparable to or smaller than the spectral resolution element of the MRS gratings.
-The synthetic spectra were downsampled to match the local spectral resolution of the modeled data using a Gaussian convolution kernel with a full-width half-maximum scale set by the empirical laws of \citet{pontoppidan2024} and \citet{banzatti2025}.
+The synthetic spectra were downsampled to match the local spectral resolution of the modeled data using a Gaussian convolution kernel with a full-width half-maximum (FWHM) scale set by the empirical laws of \citet{pontoppidan2024} and \citet{banzatti2025}.
+In the case of the primary \cotwo\ band at 15~\um, the calculated FWHM of 0.0052~\um\ was found to be too large, resulting in a significant mismatch between the observed and modeled line shape of the Q-branch transition.
+A FWHM of 0.0045~\um\ provided a much better fit to the line profile.